DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 and twice more for 128bit Morton number.
-Of course it always better to have more precision than less, but the length of the Morton number affects the size of the structure that stores MD event (MDEvent) information that is the critical parameter for processing performance (the dependence is linear) because of frequent copying with the respect to cache efficiency and also the time to calculate the longer number is bigger.
-To decrease the size of the MDEvent it is possible to throw theNd coordinates from the MDEvent, they can be retrieved from the morton number with the accuracy bounded by the discretization limit described above.
+Of course it always better to have more precision than less, but the length of the Morton number affects the size of the structure that stores MD event (MDEvent) information that is the critical parameter for processing performance (the dependence is linear) because of frequent copying with the respect to cache efficiency, and also the time to calculate the longer number is bigger.
+To decrease the size of the MDEvent it is possible to throw the Nd coordinates from the MDEvent, they can be retrieved from the morton number with the accuracy bounded by the discretization limit described above.
 The size of the 3d lean event (MDLeanEvent<3>) with the 32bit floating point coordinates is 20 (8 + 12 for coordinates) bytes, if we substitute this coordinates with 64bit Morton number it is 16 bytes, 128bit Morton number - 24bytes; for 4d: 24bytes for both coordinates and 128bit Morton, 16 - 64